 This selection transfers data files to a PC via the serial null modem cable.
-Before selecting this in the control box, you must first prepare the PC to receive the data.
+Before selecting this in the control box, the receiving PC must be compatible with 32 bit DOS architecture utilized in the control to receive the data.